KissLog-net/KissLog.Documentation/source/on-premises/azure/installation-guide.rst

 .. figure:: images/installation-guide/publish-profile.png
     :alt: KissLog Backend artifact

-| To deploy, send a POST request to https://<app_name>.scm.azurewebsites.net/api/zipdeploy.
+| To deploy the application, send a POST request to https://<app_name>.scm.azurewebsites.net/api/zipdeploy.
 | The POST request must contain the .zip file in the message body.
 | Set the Basic Authentication header with the Username and Password values copied from the PublishProfile.